-One of our practices is supporting the goals of Maryland’s Smart, Green and Growing initiative and using effective recycling programs throughout the community.
 We remain committed to recycling no less than fifty percent of solid waste each year.
 For example, we reuse asphalt when possible on our projects, and recycle materials from construction projects.

 SHA formed a task force in 2009 to help identify ways to improve our statewide recycling program.
 Our task force, known to many as a network of “recycling champions”, includes members from the University of Maryland, the Maryland Department of the Environment, and the Environmental Protection Agency.